School SEND Offer

 School SEND Information

-The teacher responsible for S.E.N in the school is Mrs Joanne Smith.
-Mrs Smith can be contacted via the School Office.
+The teachers responsible for S.E.N in the school are Mrs Joanne Smith and Mrs Katie Hammond.
+They can be contacted via the School Office.

 For information about equality, accessibility and admissions please see individual policies under information for parents.